Provider Manual | Section 11

 This section of the Provider Manual seeks to help provide guidance for providers and other plan partners in identifying and reporting FWA to HPSM.

 Fraud is generally defined as knowingly and willfully executing, or attempting to execute, a scheme or artifice to defraud any health care benefit program or to obtain by means of false or fraudulent pretenses, representations, or promises any of the money or property owned by, or under the custody or control of, any health care benefit program.
 (18 U.S.C. § 1347).
+This includes an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to oneself or another person.

 Abuse includes any action(s) that may, directly or indirectly, result in one or more of the following: